dmora127/tutorial-ONT-Basecalling/README.md

 ## Next Steps

-Now that you've completed this long-read genomics tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
+Now that you've completed this long-read basecalling tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
 Here are some suggestions for what you can do next:

 🧬 Apply the Workflow to Your Own Data
 * Replace the tutorial datasets with your own POD5 files and reference genome.
-* Modify the basecalling, mapping, and variant calling submit files to fit your data size, read type (e.g., simplex vs. duplex), and resource needs.
+* Modify the basecalling submit files to fit your data size, read type (e.g., simplex vs. duplex), and resource needs.

 🧰 Customize or Extend the Workflow
 * Incorporate quality control steps (e.g., filtering or read statistics) using FastQC.
-* Use other mappers or variant callers, such as ngmlr, pbsv, or cuteSV.
 * Add downstream tools for annotation, comparison, or visualization (e.g., IGV, bedtools, SURVIVOR).

 📦 Create Your Own Containers